ima007/rottenclone/README.md

 - [X] User can view a list of movies.
 Poster images load asynchronously.
 - [X] User can view movie details by tapping on a cell.
 - [X] User sees loading state while waiting for the API.
-- [X] User sees error message when there is a network error: http://cl.ly/image/1l1L3M460c3C
+- [X] User sees error message when there is a network error (mine programatically moves the view into the navigation bar controller, so it's fixed)
 - [X] User can pull to refresh the movie list.
 (Note: I made it choose a random sublist)

 #### Optional